audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 -------------------------------------------------------------

 Known issues/problems:
-  * Using the Escape key to cancel dialogues doesn't work is audacity is built with wxWidgets version 2.6.4 or newer.
+  * Using the Escape key to cancel dialogues doesn't work if Audacity is built with wxWidgets version 2.6.4 or newer.
 This is due to a wxWidgets bug which we have fixed in the builds provided by the Audacity project, but will affect other builds of audacity.

   * Audacity can import and display MIDI files, but they cannot be played or edited.